brakmic/FlyWeb-Emoji-Tables/README.md

 The companion article to this project can be found [here](http://blog.brakmic.com/writing-microapps-with-the-flyweb-api/).

-There's also a [Chrome Extension](https://github.com/BHSPitMonkey/flyweb-browser-chrome) for discovering FlyWeb services available.
+There's also a [Chrome Extension](https://github.com/BHSPitMonkey/flyweb-browser-chrome) for discovering FlyWeb services.

 ### Project structure